 - Core stability work

-Research has shown that implementing comprehensive neuromuscular training programs can reduce ACL injury rates by up to 50% in athletes.
-These programs are most effective when started at a young age and continued throughout an athlete’s career.
+Research has shown that putting comprehensive neuromuscular training programs in place can cut ACL injury rates by as much as 50% in athletes.
+These programs work best when begun at a young age and continued throughout an athlete’s career.

 The Importance of Proper Technique in Sport-Specific Movements

 Both football and soccer involve unique movements that can put stress on the ACL.
-Understanding and practicing proper technique for these sport-specific actions is crucial for injury prevention.
+Knowing and rehearsing proper technique for these sport-specific actions is crucial for injury prevention.

 Football-Specific Considerations